Ballyfermot: Boxing

 St Matthew's Boxing Club is located on Drumfinn Road adjacent to the grounds of Mary Queen of Angels National School, close to Ballyfermot Garda Station.
 Cherry Orchard Boxing Club was founded by volunteers in 2012 to cope with the demand for the sport in the area after the summer Olympics.
 The club used facilities in the Orchard Community Center, Cherry Orchard Grove until a permanent home for the club was built with the help of Dublin City Council on the site.

 Equestrian

 Cherry Orchard Equine Centre is an equine, education and training centre that offers a number of services to the local area located at Cherry Orchard Green, Ballyfermot.
 One of the main services it provides is horse riding lessons for children and adults in the community.
 It was established in 2001 in response to children not attending school in order to tend to the horses kept in Ballyfermot.
 The problem of horses being kept in the Dublin suburb has spanned generations despite lack of proper facilities and horsemanship knowledge.
 This centre was established in order to combat this issue and provide people with the skills required to care for a horse.

-Other sports

-The Pigeon Club near Sarsfield Park reflects a local tradition.

-Rugby, badminton, martial arts, snooker, pool, bowling, squash, handball, racquetball, indoor go-karting, tennis, pitch and putt, fishing, boules, rock-climbing, River Liffey rowing, and table tennis are all represented by local clubs.

-Leisure centres

-Ballyfermot Leisure Centre is located on Le Fanu Road.
-Ballyfermot Leisure Co-Op (BLCO) is located on Gurteen Road adjacent to Mary Queen of Angels National School.
-Liffey Valley Fitness is located on the Colcut Road.
-Sheldon Park Fitness Centre is located on the Kylemore Road.
-SanoVitae Health and Fitness Club is located in the Clarion Hotel complex close to the Liffey Valley Shopping Centre.
-The Little Gym is also located in the Clarion Hotel complex.